 Most emphasis is placed upon student course selection on the secondary level and grades earned in those subjects.

 All applicants must have completed a minimum of 16 units in academic subjects which should include the following

 |Modern or Classical Language||2||3|

 At the discretion of the Committee on Admissions, quantitative requirements may be modified for applicants with strong records who show promise of doing well in college work.

 This includes algebra, geometry, intermediate algebra/trigonometry (sequence I, II and III).

 SAT and/or ACT Scores

-The Committee on Admissions will accept both the SAT (pre- spring 2016), the redesigned SAT.
-The Committee will use concordances (how scores from one version translate into the other one), released by the College Board to ensure that neither score is advantaged over the other, even if the numeric scores are slightly different.
+The Committee on Admissions will accept both the SAT (pre- spring 2016) and the redesigned SAT.
+The Committee will use concordances (how scores from one version translate into the other one) released by the College Board to ensure that neither score is advantaged over the other, even if the numeric scores are slightly different.
 It is recommended that students submit the optional essay component of the redesigned SAT exam.

 Grades and examination scores alone do not adequately evaluate a student’s ability to be successful in college.
 Therefore, appropriate character references are considered important when reviewing candidates for admission.
 One letter of recommendation from a teacher or guidance counselor is required.
 Applicants may submit up to three academic letters.
 Students are also permitted to submit an additional character reference.

 Applicants must submit a brief personal statement or college essay, using either the Manhattan College essay topic or one of the Common Application essay topics listed below: